ryanmichaeljames/ryanmichaeljames.github.io/_posts/2019-08-27-generating-a-ssl-certificate-for-powerapps-portals.md

 ## Complete the Certificate Request

-Once your certificate authority has provided you with your new certificate, you will need to complete the request and export a PFX certificate file ready to be uploaded to the PowerApps Portal admin center.
+Once your certificate authority has provided you with your new certificate, you will need to complete the request and export a PFX certificate file to be uploaded to the PowerApps Portal admin center.

 1. Open IIS and double click **Server Certificates**.
 ![Screenshot of the IIS Server Certificates link](/assets/images/2019-08-31-generating-a-ssl-certificate-for-powerapps-portals/iis-server-certificates.png "IIS Server Certificates")